 These can be triggered automatically based on dates, job status, or custom tags so your CRM works like a silent assistant keeping you organized behind the scenes.

-Step 5: Use Your CRM Daily to Stay Organized
+Step 5: Use Your CRM Every Day

 The biggest mistake people make is waiting until things get overwhelming.
 But using a simple CRM for just a few minutes a day can save you hours later.